 Dr. Brad Boekeloo is Director of the University of Maryland Prevention Research Center.
-For over 30 years, Dr. Brad Boekeloo has conducted research on the prevention of HIV and related health risks in multiple vulnerable populations.
+For over 30 years, he has conducted research on the prevention of HIV and related health risks in multiple vulnerable populations.
 This work has evolved with an additional focus on LGBTQ+ mental health health services improvement.
 The National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC) and state health departments all have provided multiple grants to support his work.
 His major prevention research trials have been cited in recommendations of the U.S. Prevention Services Task Force.

 SPH | Room 1234E

 HIV; Substance Use; Sexually Transmitted Infections; Youth; LGBTQ

 Dr. Brad Boekeloo received his Master's and Doctoral degrees from the Johns Hopkins School of Public Health.
 He served on the faculty of Georgetown Medical Center for four years, the George Washington Medical Center for four years and then joined the faculty at the University of Maryland in 1998.
 He is currently a Professor of Behavioral and Community Health in the School of Public Health.
 His research has been sponsored by the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and other federal agencies, state health departments and foundations.